Customer Service: Does Our Experience Dull Our Empathy?

-Experience should make it easier to give empathy, right?
+Should knowledge and experience make it easier to give empathy?

-Experience and knowledge can blind customer service agents and tech support reps to customers’ …
+Knowledge and experience can blind customer service agents and tech support reps to customers’ …

 - Fear of not knowing